-Pamela Hughes Patenaude is a member of BPC’s board of directors.
-Pamela Hughes Patenaude is an accomplished real estate, housing policy, and disaster recovery expert with a three-decade track record of success as an executive in government, nonprofit sector, and private industry.
+Pamela Hughes Patenaude is an accomplished real estate, housing policy, and disaster recovery expert with a four-decade record of success as an executive in government, the nonprofit sector, and the private industry.
 Patenaude is an Independent Director of loanDepot, Inc. (NYSE: LDI) and a member of the Audit Committee.
 Patenaude is an Independent Director for Target Hospitality, Corp.
 (NASDAQ: TH) and is Chair of the Nominating and Corporate Governance Committee and a member of the Audit Committee.
-Additionally, Patenaude serves on the Board of Directors for Habitat for Humanity International and also serves on the Board of Directors for the Bipartisan Policy Center.
+Additionally, Patenaude serves on the Board of Directors for Habitat for Humanity International as well as the Board of Directors for the Bipartisan Policy Center.
 Patenaude is a Trustee and Vice Chairman of the Home Builders Institute (HBI).
-Patenaude is an Advisory Board Member of the FDIC Advisory Committee on Economic Inclusion.
-Patenaude is Principal of Granite Housing Strategies, LLC, serving as a strategic advisor for clients engaged in real estate development, affordable housing, and disaster recovery management.
+Patenaude is also a Social Impact Advisory Board member for the Center Creek Housing Funds.
+Patenaude is the Principal of Granite Housing Strategies, LLC, serving as a strategic advisor for clients engaged in real estate development, affordable housing, and disaster recovery management.
 Patenaude is the recipient of the 2022 Housing Visionary Award for the National Housing Conference.

 Patenaude served as an Independent Director of CoreLogic, Inc. (NYSE: CLGX) and was a member of the Audit, Compensation, and Strategic Planning and Acquisition Committees.
 Patenaude served as the Deputy Secretary of the U.S. Department of Housing and Urban Development (HUD).
-As HUD’s Chief Operating Officer, Patenaude managed the day-to-day operations of the $52 billion cabinet level agency with a diverse portfolio of federal housing and community development programs and over 7,000 employees located in sixty-five offices nationwide.
+As HUD’s Chief Operating Officer, Patenaude managed the day-to-day operations of the $52 billion cabinet-level agency with a diverse portfolio of federal housing and community development programs.
+Patenaude oversaw 7,000 employees located in sixty-five offices nationwide.
 During her time at HUD, Patenaude provided oversight for an unprecedented $37 billion in disaster funding for the long-term recovery efforts in Puerto Rico; Texas; Florida; Hawaii; U.S. Virgin Islands; California; North Carolina; and South Carolina.

 Earlier in her career, Patenaude served as Assistant Secretary for Community Planning and Development at HUD, where she administered more than $8 billion in housing and community development funds.
 She also played a significant role in the Department’s efforts to rebuild the Gulf Coast region following Hurricanes Katrina and Rita by providing direct oversight of $17 billion in disaster recovery funds.
-Patenaude also served at HUD as the Assistant Deputy Secretary for Field Policy and Management.
+Patenaude also served as the Assistant Deputy Secretary for Field Policy and Management at HUD.